jeevamyil/problem-solving-exercises/README.md

 # problemsolving_exz

-problem solving exercises from hacker rank
+here are my solutions for the problem solving exercises from hacker rank